Working Principle of Transformer

 Φm - Main flux.

 Let us take flux as reference.
 EMF Es and Ep lags behind the flux by 90°.
 The magnitude of the passers Es and Ep are proportional to secondary and primary turns.
-The excitation electric current Io which is made up of two components Im and Iw.
+The excitation current Io which is made up of two components Im and Iw.

-The secondary electric current I0 lags behind the secondary induced emf Es by an angle Φ s.
-The secondary electric current is now transferred to the primary side by reversing Is and multiplied by the turns ratio KT.
-The total electric current flows through the primary Ip is then vector sum of KT Is and I0.
+The secondary current I0 lags behind the secondary induced emf Es by an angle Φ s.
+The secondary current is now transferred to the primary side by reversing Is and multiplied by the turns ratio KT.
+The total current flows through the primary Ip is then vector sum of KT Is and I0.

 The Current Error or Ratio Error in Current Transformer or CT